Red Terror (Hungary)

-The Red Terror in Hungary (vörösterror) was a period of repressive violence and suppression in 1919 during the four-month period of the Hungarian Soviet Republic, primarily towards anti-communist forces, and others deemed "enemies of the state".
+The Red Terror in Hungary (vörösterror) was a period of repressive violence and suppression carried out by the Hungarian Communist Party in 1919 during the four-month period of the Hungarian Soviet Republic, primarily towards anti-communist forces, and others deemed "enemies of the state".

+The new government followed the Bolshevik method: the party established its revolutionary terror groups, such as the Lenin Boys, to "overcome the obstacles" of the worker's revolution.
+It received its name in reference to the Red Terror in Soviet Russia during the Russian Civil War.
+It is estimated that up to 590 people were killed in the terror.

+History

 According to Robin Okey, the communist party and communist policies had considerable popular support among the proletarian masses of large industrial centers - especially in Budapest - where the working class represented a higher ratio of the inhabitants.
 In the Hungarian countryside, according to John Lukacs, the authority of the government was often nonexistent, serving as a launch-point for anti-communist insurgency.
-The new government followed the Soviet method: the party established its revolutionary terror groups (such as the "Lenin Boys") to "overcome the obstacles" of the worker's revolution.
-It received its name in reference to the Red Terror in Soviet Russia during the Russian Civil War.
-The anti-communists engaged in the White Terror in Hungary, which was also named after the one in Russia.

-History